Class Lay-up Recommendations

 Starting air receivers should be kept empty, clean, dry and open to the dehumidified atmosphere in the engine room.
-At least one auxiliary starting air bottle should be kept fully charged to maintain auxiliary engines ready for start.
-It should be confirmed prior to lay-up that drains are clear.
+At least one auxiliary starting air bottle should be fully charged to maintain auxiliary engines ready for start-up.
+It should be confirmed before lay-up that drains are clear.
 Air piping should be drained and dried out.

 Boilers and steam system

 Arrangements should be made to circulate dehumidified air through the boiler and maintain a dehumidified atmosphere.

 A dry lay-up condition should be used.
 Then, after careful draining, drying should be executed by circulating dehumidified air through the boiler and the steam system.

 The whole steam system should be preserved using dehumidified air.
 An arrangement combined with the boiler should be established.

 Local arrangements with dehumidified atmosphere should be established for components such as switchboards, starter boxes, instrumentation units etc. Furthermore, regular control of relative humidity on components and regular change/reactivation of possible drying agents should be carried out.

 The control room in the engine room and other rooms containing sensitive electronic equipment should be protected by the use of a dehumidified atmosphere